datakind/promptflow_devops_example/README.md

 2. Code quality tests

 ## Setup

+For setup with screenshots, see also the blog post.

 ### Environment

 1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) by selecting the installer that fits your OS version.
 Once it is installed you may have to restart your terminal (closing your terminal and opening again)